-Dry season supplements should only be used to enhance effective management, not as the primary management tool to manage nutrition.
+- Dry season supplements should only be used to enhance effective management, not as the primary tool to manage nutrition.

-Wet season supplements are necessary to correct major mineral deficiencies, which can impact significantly on feed intake, growth rates and fertility.
-The key mineral deficiency in northern Australia is phosphorus.
+- Wet season supplementation with phosphorus are necessary to correct major mineral deficiencies, which can impact significantly on feed intake, growth rates and fertility.

 Why breeder BODY condition at the end of the dry season is so important